Chicago Exterior Wall Inspection Compliance Guide

 Exterior Wall Inspection Cycle

-Chicago requires exterior wall inspections on a four-year cycle.
+Chicago requires façade inspections on a four-year cycle.

-Buildings are assigned to inspection cycles based on the last two digits of the building’s address number.
+Buildings are assigned inspection cycles based on the last two digits of their address number.

 Who Can Perform Exterior Wall Inspections